Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Galaxy properties as a function of the void-centric distance

 In this section, we explore the stellar mass and halo mass distributions, as well as their relation to our four parent samples, defined by the void-centric distance described in the previous section.
 Additionally, we show the abundance of star-forming galaxies with a non-zero gas fraction as a function of the void-centric distance.

-In the left panel of Fig.~\ref{fig:gmf}, the stellar mass distribution of each parent galaxy sample is depicted.
+In the top panel of Fig.~\ref{fig:gmf}, the stellar mass distribution of each parent galaxy sample is depicted.
 We observe a systematic bias toward smaller stellar masses in the stellar mass distributions of inner and outer void galaxies (green and blue solid lines).
 We find that the median stellar mass grows with increasing distance from the void centres.
 It is worth noting that the median stellar mass of the entire simulation (log$_{10}(M_*[\Msun])=9.6^{-0.3}_{+0.5}$) is comparable to that of the skeleton (log$_{10}(M_*[\Msun])=9.6^{-0.4}_{+0.6}$) and wall galaxies (log$_{10}(M_*[\Msun])=9.6^{-0.3}_{+0.5}$) as they are the more populated regions.
 To determine whether these differences are statistically significant or not, we perform a Kolmogorov-Smirnov (KS) test between inner void galaxies and the rest of the galaxies, obtaining p-values of $<0.08$ or less.
 This means that galaxies in the outer, wall and skeleton parent samples are not drawn from the same population as the inner void galaxies.
-These differences are consistent with those found by \citet{ricciardelli2014} using cosmic voids identified in the SDSS DR7.
-The authors compared void galaxies to wall galaxies and a control sample representative of their entire sample, concluding that low dense regions are biased towards low-stellar mass galaxies.
+These differences are consistent with previous numerical and observational works \citep[e.g.][]{croton2005,moorman2015,habouzit2020,rodriguez2022}.
+In particular, \citet{ricciardelli2014} used cosmic voids identified in the SDSS DR7 as larger spherical regions devoid of galaxies ($\gsim 10 \,\Mpc\,\rm h^{-1}$) and shell galaxies defined as those located at a void-centric distance larger than three times the size of the void.
+Even though the authors used only large cosmic voids in comparison with our void catalogue, they found low dense regions are biased towards low-stellar mass galaxies.
 Interestingly, when we examine the halo mass distributions (middle panel of Fig.~\ref{fig:gmf}), we see a modest difference in halo mass as we increase the distance to the centre of the void from log$_{10}(M_{\rm halo}[\Msun])=11.4^{-0.2}_{+0.1}$ (the $25^{\rm th}-75^{\rm th}$ percentiles) in inner void haloes to log$_{10}(M_{\rm halo}[\Msun])=11.5^{-0.2}_{+0.4}$ in skeleton haloes which is closed to the median halo mass of the entire central galaxy population (log$_{10}(M_{\rm halo}[\Msun])=11.5^{-0.2}_{+0.4}$).